 • Digital dexterity and hand/eye coordination in operation of office equipment

-• Ability to speak to and hear employees/clients via phone or in person
+• Ability to speak to and hear employees/program participants via phone or in person

 • Body motor skills sufficient to enable incumbent to move between 3 floors